 Lactose Intolerance

 That image of a happy little kitten drinking cream or milk from a bowl is misleading.
-Cats may like cream, since its high-fat content and rich texture make it appealing, and if it’s right from the cow, they may be able to drink it.
+Cats may like cream since its high-fat content and rich texture make it appealing, and if it’s right from the cow, they may be able to drink it.
 However, most pet owners buy their milk at the grocery store.

 Cats are basically lactose intolerant.
-In other words, they lack the enzymes need to digest lactose found in cow’s milk and some dairy products.
+In other words, they lack the enzymes needed to digest lactose found in cow’s milk and some dairy products.
 By now, most people are aware that lactose (a sugar) is found in milk.
 Just like my cat Nala, when most cats ingest cow’s milk, they incur stomach cramps and diarrhea.

 You might be surprised that undigested lactose rests in the intestines and ferments.
 Why?
-Because the lactose is unable to pass into the bloodstream, and instead, it interacts with bacteria in the intestines and ferments, causing myriad stomach problems over several hours.
+Because lactose is unable to pass into the bloodstream, and instead, it interacts with bacteria in the intestines and ferments, causing myriad stomach problems over several hours.

 Unfortunately, there’s no way to tell whether your cat is lactose intolerant unless you feed them milk.
 If your cat enjoys milk and does not incur any side effects, like gas, a rumbly stomach, or diarrhea, you can probably give her milk.
-Experts suggest organic milk if you are able to provide your cat this treat.
+Experts suggest organic milk if you’re able to provide your cat with this treat.
 Non-organic milk often comes with an extra ingredient, a growth hormone, which you want to avoid.
 Be sure to purchase milk with the label “rBGH-free.”

 Milk Myths

-It is true that barn cats love cream.
+It’s true that barn cats love cream.
 When farmers milk their cows, and the fat from the cream rises to the top, barn cats lap it right up.
 Therefore, it is probably no surprise that people assume cats can safely drink cow’s milk.
 It is not that the cats dislike milk and cream, it is that it wreaks havoc on their digestive system.

 So, even if it seems as though milk right from the cow would be good, we know it is not.
-Again, it is best not to believe the hype, and keep high lactose dairy products in the refrigerator and away from your cats.
+Again, it is best not to believe the hype and keep high-lactose dairy products in the refrigerator and away from your cats.
 On the other hand, if you insist on providing milk for your cat, just like with a human, you could buy lactose-free milk.

 A common misconception regarding cow’s milk is that it causes worms.
 Experts agree this is not true.
 The only time a kitten would get worms is if their mother has worms while nursing.
 Ideally, the mother will have been dewormed before pregnancy, which would prevent this.